2020 Hunt Program Frequently Asked Questions

 Do junior hunters pay a hunter access fee?
 No, all junior hunter access fees are waived.

 Are any of the fees refunded?
-Refunds will not be issued for hunts canceled due to extreme weather/flooding.
-Refunds will also not be issued for a hunt canceled 24 hours before the hunt date.
+Refunds for application and hunter access fees will not be issued for hunts canceled due to extreme weather/flooding or COVID-19 related closures.
+Refunds will also not be issued for a hunt canceled 48 hours before the hunt date.

 Do I need a hunting license to apply?
 No, but a valid hunting license is required prior to participating on the actual hunt.

 Where do the hunts take place?
 The hunt locations are on private property and locations are included in the hunt descriptions accessible from this page.

 What should I expect from the hunt?
 Most hunts in the program are hosted on CWA properties operated by CWA staff, or by private landowners and guides.
 Winners of the hunts have the opportunity to hunt on exclusive properties at some of the top ducks clubs in the country.
 However, hunting can be unpredictable and harvesting game is not guaranteed.
 Please respect all hosts to ensure future hunters have the opportunity to hunt on these private lands.

 What properties are owned solely by California Waterfowl?
 California Waterfowl owns and manages Sanborn Slough, Butte Creek Island Ranch, Quimby Island, Denverton, Grizzly Ranch and Goose Lake.
 Learn more about these properties here.